FilipaGo/payup-app-prototype/README.md

 Expert Interview's details.
 </p>

-We managed to interview an expert in order to consolidate the knowledge we had gained from the analysis of the documentation on electronic payments in the EU.
+We managed to interview an expert in order to cement the knowledge we gained from the analysis of the documentation on electronic payments in the EU.

 If you want to check out the whole interview, [download the pdf here](https://github.com/FilipaGo/payup-app-prototype/raw/master/_docs_readme/entrevista_especialista.pdf "Expert Interview").